zaferkucuk/Oover/PROJECT_STATUS.md

 - All models validated with `python manage.py check` (pending)
 - TypeScript types regenerated and validated ✅
 - Serializers updated for all modified models ✅
+- Serializers created for new statistics models (1/2 done)
 - API endpoints functional and tested (pending)
 - No breaking changes to existing frontend code (pending)